Wesley Uniting Church, Toowoomba: First Wesleyan Methodist Church

+Second Wesleyan Methodist Church

 The 1865 church and land was sold and another block, Suburban Allotment Thirteen of Section Seven, in Neil Street near the previous site was purchased on 13 April 1876 by trustees of the church for the sum of £550.
 Willoughby Powell was then commissioned to design a church for the site.
 Powell was in Toowoomba supervising the construction of the Toowoomba Grammar School.
 Earlier, Powell worked for Richard Gailey before joining the Queensland Public Works Department as a draftsman in 1874, when he won a competition for the design of the Toowoomba Grammar School.
-He maintained a practice in Toowoomba from 1875-77 designing many buildings including the Jewish Synagogue and several large houses.
+He maintained a practice in Toowoomba from 1875 to 1877 designing many buildings including the Jewish Synagogue and several large houses.

 The foundation stone of the Neil Street Wesleyan Methodist Church was laid by the Governor on 14 August 1877.
 As well, several smaller memorial stones were laid by ladies of the congregation and town.
 The contractor for the job was R Godsall, with a Mr Hudson responsible for internal fittings.
-The construction cost was about £2300.
+The construction cost was approximately A£2,300.

-The church was constructed of face brick with rendered masonry and freestone detailing and a high pitched gabled roof clad with timber shingles.
+The former church was constructed of face brick with rendered masonry and freestone detailing and a high pitched gabled roof clad with timber shingles.
 The plan of the church was rectangular with entrance provided from two porches on either side of the western gable facing Neil Street and a small vestry extending from the eastern elevation.
 A tall broach spire surmounted the apex of the western facade.
 Internally, a semi-circular preaching rostrum, defined by curved timber balustrading was centrally situated adjacent to the eastern wall of the church.
 Evidence of this early arrangement survives in the church today.

-The church was opened on 4 August 1878 and a report in a local newspaper, The Toowoomba Chronicle and Darling Downs Advertiser, provides a description of the ceremony and the building, which is described as "domestic Gothic very freely treated".
+The former church was opened on 4 August 1878 and a report in a local newspaper, The Toowoomba Chronicle and Darling Downs Advertiser, provided a description of the ceremony and the building, which is described as "domestic Gothic very freely treated".
 This alludes to the simple design of the building in a Gothic revival style; a style widely employed on the churches of many Christian religious denominations during the second half of the nineteenth century.
 Among the elements which contributed to the style and which are found on the Neil Street Wesleyan Methodist Church is the steeply pitched roof, lancet window openings, stained glass panels, broach spire and internal fittings such as carved joinery, heavy timber trusses and, when constructed, a richly painted and gilded roof lining and internal decoration.